 Moreover, the overall number of dormant BH systems predicted by model \modA{} is a factor of $\approx{60}$ (Table~\ref{tab:param}) lower than that predicted by model \modAfb{}.
 The reason is that higher natal kicks (model \modA{}) disrupt the systems with initially large orbital periods.

-This consideration applies to all the other models we have simulated (Table~\ref{tab:param} and Appendix~\ref{app:alpha}): if the natal kicks are modulated by fallback, the dormant BH population we recover is extremely numerous and dominated by systems with long ($P>10^3$ days) orbital periods and predominantly low eccentricity.
-Such long-period systems mostly host massive BHs ($>12$ M$_\odot$), because these form via failed supernovae and are assumed to have small or no natal kick in the fallback formalism. \Gaia{} DR4 will probe the existence of such class of long-period massive BH systems \citep{nagarajan2025}, yielding constraints on the natal kicks of BHs.
+This consideration applies to all the other models we have simulated (Appendices~\ref{app:bigtable},~\ref{app:alpha}, and \ref{app:ecc}): if the natal kicks are modulated by fallback, the dormant BH population we recover is extremely numerous and dominated {by systems with long ($P>10^3$ days) orbital periods.} Such long-period systems mostly host massive BHs ($>12$ M$_\odot$), because these form via failed supernovae and are assumed to have small or no natal kick in the fallback formalism. \Gaia{} DR4 will probe the existence of such class of long-period massive BH systems \citep{nagarajan2025}, yielding constraints on the natal kicks of BHs.

 Qualitatively, models where the BH natal kick does not depend on fallback and is similar to the distribution inferred for the Galactic young pulsars (DM25) are able to produce systems with the orbital properties of \Gaia{} BH1 and BH2.